Rachel Green: Characterization and themes

-Rachel is the youngest of Friends six main characters.
-She was brought up in Long Island, New York.
-The term "spoiled" is often used to describe the character's personality during her early appearances.
-Encyclopædia Britannica describes Rachel as a spoiled and funny character.
-According to Rachel's original character description, written by Crane and Kauffman themselves for the show's pilot, the character is a spoiled yet courageous young woman who "has worked for none of what she has", unlike best friend Monica, and is initially "equipped to do nothing".
-James Endrst of the Hartford Courant identified her as "a spoiled rich kid", while the Daily News dubbed Rachel an "endearingly spoiled Daddy's girl".
-Author Kim Etingoff wrote about Rachel in her book Jennifer Aniston: From Friends to Films that the character is "spunky and sometimes spoiled", while TV Land called her "naive".
-Citing the differences between Rachel and her two female friends, The Guardians Ryan Gilbey observed that the character "wasn't insulated by self-regard, like Monica, or swaddled in gormlessness, like Phoebe".
-Frequently identified as fitting the "girl next door" archetype, Anne Bilson of The Telegraph described Rachel as "funny but not too funny, pretty but not too pretty, sexy but not too sexy, scatterbrained but not too scatterbrained".
-TalkTalk's Dominic Wills described the character as "smart but ditzy, determined but undisciplined."
-Meanwhile, Liat Kornowski, writing for The Huffington Post, wrote that Rachel is a "beautiful, coveted, slightly neurotic, borderline egocentric" character.
+Rachel is the youngest main character on Friends.
+The term "spoiled" is often used to describe her early appearances.
+According to Crane and Kauffman's original character description, Rachel is a spoiled yet courageous young woman who "has worked for none of what she has" and, as such, is initially "equipped to do nothing".
+Throughout the series, she is known for her beauty, wealthy upbringing, popularity, and strong sense of style.
+Frequently characterized as the girl next door, Anne Bilson of The Telegraph described Rachel as "funny but not too funny, pretty but not too pretty, sexy but not too sexy, scatterbrained but not too scatterbrained".
+Meanwhile, Liat Kornowski, writing for The Huffington Post, said Rachel is a "beautiful, coveted, slightly neurotic, borderline egocentric" character.